Khuzestan province: Politics

 Khuzestan is ethnically diverse, home to many different ethnic groups.
 This has a bearing on Khuzestan's electoral politics, with ethnic minority rights playing a significant role in the province's political culture.
 The province's geographical location bordering Iraq and its oil resources also make it a politically sensitive region, particularly given its history of foreign intervention, notably the Iraqi invasion of 1980.
+The province returns 18 members to the Islamic Consultative Assembly.

-Some ethnic groups complain over the distribution of the revenue generated by oil resources with claims that the central government is failing to invest profits from the oil industry in employment generation, post-war reconstruction and welfare projects.
+Some ethnic groups complain over the distribution of the revenue generated by oil resources, with claims that the central government is failing to invest profits from the oil industry in employment generation, post-war reconstruction and welfare projects.
 Low human development indicators among local Khuzestanis are contrasted with the wealth generation of the local oil industry.
 Minority rights are frequently identified with strategic concerns, with ethnic unrest perceived by the Iranian government as being generated by foreign governments to undermine the country's oil industry and its internal stability.
 The politics of Khuzestan therefore have international significance and go beyond the realm of electoral politics.

 According to Jane's Information Group, "Most Iranian Arabs seek their constitutionally guaranteed rights and do not have a separatist agenda. ...
 While it may be true that some Arab activists are separatists, most see themselves as Iranians first and declare their commitment to the state's territorial integrity."